Summer Internship Program: Clarke County

 - Develop youth behavior management skills and hands-on instruction experience with youth ages 5-18 in various settings using the best practices for ages and stages of youth development; safety and supervision of youth are key concepts for the intern

-- Built knowledge and confidence in working with youth and gain the personal reward of watching and assisting youth grow through their own learning and discovery processes
+- Build knowledge and confidence in working with youth and gain the personal reward of watching and assisting youth grow through their own learning and discovery processes

 - Develop interpersonal skills through collaborative programming efforts with agents who serve PD7